Features

 FLIC System Quantifies Feeding Behavior

-The FLIC system provides a precise and continuous quantification of the number and duration of interactions a fly has with food.
+The FLIC Drosophila feeding behavior system provides a precise and continuous quantification of the number and duration of interactions a fly has with food.
 It complements conventional methods of analysis, such as the CAFE assay and tracer dye approaches, by allowing comprehensive long-term studies of new and subtle aspects of feeding behavior.

 The fruit fly is one of the most powerful model systems in which to dissect neural mechanisms of complex behavior such as feeding, allowing researchers to study mechanisms of feeding preference and behavior using genetic and pharmacological means.
 Detailed analysis of food intake facilitates discovery in fields as diverse as aging, metabolism, and neurobiology.